department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

     - url: /burials-and-memorials/survivor-and-dependent-benefits
       title: Survivor and Dependent Benefits
       description: Find out if you can get help paying for funeral costs and if you qualify for tax-free monetary benefits.
-  - heading: Other Information About Burials & Memorials
+  - heading: More Helpful Information
     links:
     - url: /burials-and-memorials/burial-planning/flags-and-memorial-certificates/
       title: Burial Flags and Presidential Memorial Certificates